-- is getting income support, income-based jobseeker's allowance, or income-related employment and support allowance
+- receive income support, income-based jobseeker's allowance, or income-related employment and support allowance

-When your housing benefit is calculated, income such as your student loan or any earnings is taken into account.
+When your housing benefit is calculated, income such as your student loan or any other earnings is taken into account.

 Find out more about benefits from Gov.uk